Court grants injunction against county in dispute over medical marijuana operation

 County planning board votes to recommend zoning changes for recreational marijuana

-County zoning regulations and state laws related to medical marijuana changed several times over the years that the Yatskos have been operating on what is zoning agricultural land, but according to county zoning regulations since 2018, medical marijuana dispensaries have only been allowed in I-2 heavy industrial districts, though medical marijuana providers were allowed in agricultural districts.
+County zoning regulations and state laws related to medical marijuana changed several times over the years that the Yatskos have been operating on what is zoning agricultural land, but according to county zoning regulations since 2018, medical marijuana dispensaries have only been allowed in I-2 heavy industrial districts, though medical marijuana providers were allowed in agricultural districts, according to documents given to the court and cited in Eddy’s order.

 County considering zoning changes for recreational marijuana